-Personal loans are offered by private lenders — such as online lenders as well as traditional banks and credit unions — and can be used for almost any personal expense, such as covering business costs.
-With a personal loan, you can typically borrow $600 up to $100,000 or more with repayment terms from one to seven years, depending on the lender.
+Personal loans are offered by private lenders — including online lenders, traditional banks and credit unions — and can be used for almost any personal expense, such as covering business costs.
+With a personal loan, you can typically borrow anywhere from $600 up to $100,000 or more with repayment terms from one to seven years, depending on the lender.

 SBA loans, on the other hand, are partially guaranteed by the Small Business Administration.
 With these types of loans, the SBA guarantees lenders that it will pay up to 85% of the loan if the borrower defaults.
-These loans range from $25,000 up to $5 million with repayment terms from five to 25 years (depending on how you use the loan).
+These loans range up to $5 million with repayment terms from 10 to 25 years (depending on how you use the loan).